.

 WALKING

-Participants are required to engage in demanding physical activities including walking over uneven terrain.
-Project staff will review the participants’ physical abilities and adjust the pace of the group as much as possible to accommodate needs.
+Participants are required to engage in demanding physical activities, including walking over uneven terrain.
+Project staff will review the participants’ physical abilities and adjust the group's pace as much as possible to accommodate their needs.
 Due to the variable terrain, individuals with severe mobility restrictions may not be able to be accommodated.

 CLIMATE/WEATHER